quietly-turning/Lua-For-SM5/_chapter_1/Quad.md

 ### Commands can be chained.
 Finally, this example introduces a new way to apply multiple commands to the same Actor via **command chaining**.
 We see this in the example above on lines 24, 56, and 66.

  While commands *can* be chained ad infinitum, an appropriate rule of thumb is to chain contextually-related commands together, and start a new line when a new context arises.
-For example, consider starting with a tween command and hen successively chaining the commands that are to be tweened.
+For example, consider starting with a tween command and then successively chaining the commands that are to be tweened.